What is Google Analytics?

 All kinds.
 In that way, we can see if many errors are receiving a same specific error, which clearly means that something is wrong with PK, and we have to fix it.
 To be more specific, the collected errors are the ones shown below.
 Be warn that those are almost every error that you may receive while using PK, so it's a very extense list.

 - Missing video card memory size: Same as above.
-We collect with that error: the names of the video card available datas, the video card name, type, vendor ID, device ID, and raw memory size data.
+We collect with that error: the names of the video card available datas, the video card name, type, vendor ID, device ID, raw memory size data and memory size possibilities, as retrieved by a different API.

 - Missing video card type: The video card type (eg. Intel Iris) is used for voting in PK.
 In order to fix that error, we collect with it: the names of the video card available datas, the video card name, raw vendor data, vendor ID, device ID, device type (eg. GPU) and bus (eg. PCI).